-Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us, (Ephesians 3:20)
+Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, (Ephesians 3:20)

 When we compare the majesty of the promises of God with our own miserable, coarse personality we could become discouraged.
 However, God is not asking us to perfect ourselves.
 He has promised to save us to an extent that exceeds anything we could think or imagine.
 He will accomplish such transformation by the power He already has deposited in the believer.

-Unto him be glory in the church by Christ throughout all ages, world without end.
+to Him be glory in the church by Christ Jesus to all generations, forever and ever.
 Amen.
 (Ephesians 3:21)

 “Him” is the Father of our Lord Jesus Christ, the One from whom the entire family of the elect in Heaven and on earth is named.
 Glory comes to the Father from the Church as Christ is formed in the Church.
 The glory created in Christ-filled Church, the glory and worship that always are to be directed toward the Father, will increase in purity and power for all generations throughout the endless ages of eternity.